SainsburyWellcomeCentre/RCWG/index.md

 # Science Research Culture Working Group Portal

-We are a group of SWC and GCNU people thinking and acting to improve our research environment and practices.
+*We are a group of SWC and GCNU people thinking and acting to improve our research environment and practices*.

 ## Proposals